Logo of the The Poor Swiss

 Fees are the only thing you control when you invest in stocks.
 So, optimizing fees if you invest in the long term is essential.
 So, we must compare the fees of VIAC vs Finpension Vested Benefits.

 The most important fees for your retirement accounts are the management fees.
 These are the fees you will pay every year on your invested amount.
-This is significantly more than flat fees in the long term.
+In the long term, these are significantly more than flat fees.
 But many people ignore them because they are small numbers.

 Finpension Vested Benefits has a fixed fee of 0.49% per year.
-On top of that, some of their funds have extra fees (real estate, for instance).
-But you can choose not to use them, putting the base fee at precisely 0.49% per year.
+Some of their funds have extra fees (real estate, for instance), but you can choose not to use them, putting the base fee at precisely 0.49% per year.

 VIAC has a base administration fee of 0.52%, which is only due on the invested assets.
 This fee is also capped at 0.40% for the total portfolio.
 Then, there are some fees for the funds used in each portfolio.